petre-renware/sdeven/doc_src/SDEVEN.10_ADM.md

 This procedure describes the **roles** used in software development organizational structure.
 Roles are presented by software engineering *activity domain* and are not strict related only to software code development activity.

-Also procedure presents some aspects and issues regarding **projects and teams organization** in software engineering process, aspects as seen from *staffing perspective*.
+Also procedure presents *VERY BRIEFLY* some other aspects and issues regarding:

+* **projects and teams organization** in software engineering process, aspects as seen from *staffing perspective*

+* **working technical environments** required for a good software production process

+* some things ref **escalation procedures and practices** just to be known that they exists and are part of the process...